leapdao/nervos/docs/childchain.md

 ## Contract Interface

 The contract has 2 major functions:
-- collect lock receipts and mint funds
+- collect lock receipts and mint funds: The lock collection follows a transaction on the parent chain that locks tokens into the parent bridge.
-- allow to burn funds and collect unlock receipts

-The collection of unlock sigs is mostly a convenience functions for validators, to avoid off-chain coordination.
+- allow to burn funds and collect unlock receipts: The collection of unlock sigs is mostly a convenience functions for validators, to avoid off-chain coordination.

 ### Collect Lock Receipts